Minecraft: Use in education

 Minecraft has been used in educational settings through initiatives such as MinecraftEdu, founded in 2011 to make the game affordable and accessible for schools in collaboration with Mojang.
 MinecraftEdu provided features allowing teachers to monitor student progress, including screenshot submissions as evidence of lesson completion, and by 2012 reported that approximately 250,000 students worldwide had access to the platform.
 Mojang also developed Minecraft: Education Edition with pre-built lesson plans for up to 30 students in a closed environment.

 Educators have used Minecraft to teach subjects such as history, language arts, and science through custom-built environments, including reconstructions of historical landmarks and large-scale models of biological structures such as animal cells.
-The introduction of redstone blocks enabled the construction of functional virtual machines such as a hard drive and an 8-bit computer, Mods have been created to use these mechanics for teaching programming.
+The introduction of redstone blocks enabled the construction of functional virtual machines such as a hard drive and an 8-bit computer.
+Mods have been created to use these mechanics for teaching programming.
 In 2014, the British Museum announced a project to reproduce its building and exhibits in Minecraft in collaboration with the public.
 Microsoft and Code.org have offered Minecraft-based tutorials and activities designed to teach programming, reporting by 2018 that more than 85 million children had used their resources.

-In 2025, the Musée de Minéralogie in Paris held a temporary exhibition titled "Minerals in Minecraft."
+In 2025, the Musée de Minéralogie in Paris held a temporary exhibition titled "Minerals in Minecraft".
+In April 2026, Russian technology company Yandex launched a Minecraft server called "The Last Block" (Последний блок) designed to train middle school students for the Basic State Exam and high school students for the Unified State Exam.
+The server incorporates Alice AI as an assistant to help students prepare.
+Due to Mojang Studios discontinuing the sale of Minecraft in Russia since 2022, the website provides a pirated launcher.